 - Maintain an average letter grade equivalent to at least a 3.5 in all academic work.

-- Complete at least 15 units in mathematical sciences in addition to the requirements for the major.
+- Complete at least 15 units of coursework in mathematical sciences in addition to the requirements for the major.
 These 15 units must include at least one of the following:

 - An approved higher-level graduate course